mchajdecki/Microsoft-Azure/README.md

 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>Microsoft Azure - Set Up and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines The installation and set up of Microsoft Azure, A cloud computing platform offered by microsoft<br />